The Angrez: Production

-The director and writer of the movie, Kuntaa Nikkil, who also played the lead character 'Pranai' in the film, had already worked as an assistant director in the United States.
-He had worked on the script for 'The Angrez' for over two years.
-He met numerous people, investigated the culture of NRI's living in Hyderabad, and learned about the working conditions in call centres.
-To understand the culture of the old city he would secretly capture the expressions of people from the old city.
 When a half-hour promo was shot on DV camera nobody was willing to produce the movie.
 Then Sreedhar Rao stepped forward and decided to produce the movie since he felt that the movie had highlighted the core culture of the city.

-Reception

-Release
+Release and reception

-The movie was released initially only in four theatres in Hyderabad, but later on it was released in many theatres in Hyderabad and CDs/DVDs were released only after it completed 25 weeks by Hyderabad-based home video company Shalimar Video.
+The film was first released at a single screening at Rama Krishna theater in Hyderabad.
 The producer petitioned the Department of Tourism to promote the film to raise interest in the Hyderabad area.

 The directors and producers believe that this movie covers the entire Hyderabadi culture, right from bonalu to baraat, from biryani to the pub life.
 The five-minute rap song 'Hyderabadi Biryani' was shot in 77 different locations of Hyderabad like the Chudi Bazaar, Taramati Baradari and Tank Bund.
 The producers had to do a lot of running about since there were only a few takers.
 Released with just two prints, the film gradually headed for the fifth week and then was all set for a country wide opening.
-The film created a record by running to packed houses in a single theatre for over 25 weeks.
-And made a record sale of 5 million copies at the launch of VCD and DVD by Hyderabad-based home video company Shalimar Video.

-Impact on the movie industry
+Influence

 Though the movie failed to attract the mainstream film industry, it started off the infectious trend of making comedy movies based on the Hyderabadi culture.
-In a matter of a year and a half, there were about a half a dozen releases, like Kal ka Nawab, Hyderabad Nawaabs, Aadab Hyderabad, Hungama in Dubai among others.
-But none of them quite succeeded in creating the effect and the charm of the original, though these movies were popular among the Old City residents.
+In a matter of a year and a half, there were about a half a dozen releases, but none of them quite succeeded in creating the effect and the charm of the original, though these movies were popular among the Old City residents.
 The success of The Angrez can be attributed to the spontaneity of the humour whereas in the movies that followed, the humour looks forced.
 The film not only gained popularity in Andhra Pradesh and the other parts of India but also among the large diaspora in the Middle-East and the US, attributed to the Internet and availability of original as well as unlicensed DVDs.
 With unauthorized DVDs being released in huge numbers, several raids were conducted and lakhs of illicit copies were recovered.